Jennifer Chrisler

-Jennifer Chrisler is the current president of Hampshire College, and a former executive director of the Family Equality Council, a nonprofit LGBTQ advocacy and education organization based in the United States that was previously known as the Family Pride Coalition.
+Jennifer Chrisler is the 9th president of Hampshire College, a private liberal arts institution in Amherst, Massachusetts.
+From 2005 to 2013, she was executive director of the Family Equality Council, a nonprofit LGBTQ advocacy and education organization based in the United States that was previously known as the Family Pride Coalition.

 Early life and education

 Chrisler was raised in upstate New York, in what she described as "an all-white, pretty much all-Protestant, working-class community."
 During high school, she was interested in becoming a wedding planner.
 In 1988, she began attending Smith College, and during college, began to learn about social justice issues and became involved in campus efforts to support diversity.
 She came out as a lesbian to her mother while she was a student at Smith.
-After completing her Bachelor's degree, she continued at Smith to complete a Master's degree and then moved to Boston in 1993.
+After completing her bachelor's degree, she continued at Smith to complete a master's degree and then moved to Boston in 1993.

 Career

 In 1993, Chrisler began her political career as staff in the Massachusetts state Senate, working for state senator Cheryl Jacques for three years, first as office manager and then staff director.
 In 1996, she moved on to work for American Science & Engineering as director of corporate communications and then worked as a director of operations for a private venture fund.
 She then became the finance director for the unsuccessful 2001 campaign for Massachusetts's 9th congressional district by Jacques, and afterwards became employed as a fundraiser for the Freedom to Marry Coalition of Massachusetts.

 Chrisler moved to Washington, D.C. after Jacques became the executive director of the Human Rights Campaign, and they married in Massachusetts in 2004, where they had maintained residency and gay marriage was recognized at the time.
 Chrisler became the executive director of the Family Equality Council in 2005, when the organization was known as the Family Pride Coalition, after spending three years at home with their twin children.

 As executive director of the Family Equality Council, Chrisler engaged in advocacy on behalf of LGBTQ parents raising children, training for families on how to lobby for civil rights, and lobbying for a variety of issues, including anti-discrimination legislation, adoption rights, hospital visitation rights, and gender-neutral passport applications.